AdrianTrachte/udacity-drlnd-p3_collab-compet/report.md

 * --**End Loop**
 * **End Loop**

-TODO: check parameters

 Where these steps are repeated for each step in each episode.
-Note that the epsilon value for choosing the action epsilon greedy is reduced linearly over episodes, starting with `eps_start = 1.0` and ending at `eps_end = 0.01` after `eps_nEpisodes = 4000`.
+Note that the epsilon value for choosing the action epsilon greedy is reduced linearly over episodes, starting with `eps_start = 1.0` and ending at `eps_end = 0.01` after maximum number of episodes, that is in the solution case `eps_nEpisodes = 2000`.

 Further agent hyperparameters are: